 - 3. Disconnect power to the unit. - 4.
-Remove rear cover from unit. - 5.
-Disconnect fan electrical connection at rear of unit. - 6.
-Remove insulating foam from refrigerant line passthrough hole as needed to gain clearance for fan plug. - 7.
-Remove internal shelving. - 8.
-Remove rear shelf clips, fronts can remain. - 9.
-Remove thermistor cover. - 10.
-Remove two evaporator cover screws from top of evaporator plate.
+Remove rear center cover from unit.

+5. Disconnect fan electrical connection to the fan which must be changed.

+- 6. Remove insulating foam from refrigerant line passthrough hole as needed to gain clearance to pass fan plug through. - 7.
+Remove internal bins and bin holders, wine racks or shelf supports as dictated by unit, on the side that fan motor needs to be changed in. - 8.
+If the unit has bins or wine racks, remove the rear mounting screw only from the slide assembly on each side.
+This will allow the slide to pivot downward from the front mounting screw allowing ample room to remove the fan cover. - 9.
+Remove thermistor cover.
+From the zone with the defective fan.

+10. Remove two evaporator cover screws from top of evaporator cover to be removed.
-- 11. Grasp evaporator cover, pull forward and up as bottom of cover is installed behind the front edge of the drain trough. - 12.
-While pulling the evaporator cover clear of the unit, it may be necessary to use your free hand to manipulate the fan plug end through the pass-through hole.

-13. Remove the 4 screws mounting the fan shroud to the evaporator plate.
+- 11. Grasp evaporator fan cover and gently pull plate away from the rear of the unit. - 12.
+While pulling the evaporator cover clear of the unit, it may be necessary to use your free hand to manipulate the fan plug end through the pass-through hole. - 13.
+Remove the 4 screws mounting the fan shroud to the evaporator plate.